Eat & Drink

 Safford doesn't host the state's only salsa fest.
 The following competitions are also popular throughout Arizona.

-My Nana's Best Tasting Salsa Challenge in Phoenix is one of the state's largest salsa events features more than 100 fresh salsas made by chefs, salsa companies and talented enthusiasts.
+My Nana's Best Tasting Salsa Challenge in Phoenix is one of the state's largest salsa events and features more than 100 fresh salsas made by chefs, salsa companies and talented enthusiasts.
 At the same time, mixologists go head-to-head in the Jose Cuervo Margarita Mix-Off, a separate competition within the event.

 More than 15,000 people pour into the town of Maricopa for its annual Salsa Festival to sample the hot, mild and unusual entries in the community's salsa competition.
 Between tastings, attendees can listen to live music or sip a brew in the beer garden.
 Games and inflatables are available for kids.

-Admission to Tucson's Salsa and Tequila Challenge – a 21-and-over event – includes samples salsa, tequila cocktails and food prepared by local chefs and resorts.
+Admission to Tucson's Salsa and Tequila Challenge – a 21-and-over event – includes samples of salsa, tequila cocktails and food prepared by local chefs and resorts.
 Proceeds benefit the Community Food Bank of Southern Arizona and Southern Arizona Arts and Cultural Alliance's art therapy and education programs.

 Arizona's locally made salsa